coopdanger/ppm-specification/draft-ppm-protocol.md

 * `payload` is the encrypted input share.

-To generate the report, the client begins by running the VDAF input-distribution algorithm on the input parameter `input_param` and its measurement.
+To generate the report, the client begins by running the VDAF input-distribution algorithm on the public parameter `public_param` and its measurement.
 This transforms the measurement into a pair of input shares, the first intended for the leader and the second intended for the helper.
 To encrypt each input share, the client first generates an HPKE {{!I-D.irtf-cfrg-hpke}} context for the